Hiking in Taipei

 Getting there: From Taipei Main Station, take Guo-Kuang Bus 1811 to Bitoujiao (~1h 18min) and walk to the trailhead.
 Alternatively, take a Bus 4162 towards Su Ao and alight at Sincheng Station (1h 30min), take bus 1812 to Bitoujiao (46min).

 2. Xiangshan Trail (Elephant Mountain) – Easy 1h round trip with a view of the city

 In what most of us would call “low effort but high reward”, Xiangshan Trail – aka Elephant Mountain – is one of the easiest hikes you can find in Taipei.
 Most of the trail is lined with stairs and the hike takes only about a quick hour for a round trip.
 Perfect if you’re trying to get some outdoor fun with friends who are exercise averse.

 Along the way, you’ll get stunning bird’s-eye views of Taipei City and the Taipei 101 skyscraper.
 If you’ve made a last-minute decision to hike, this is also a quick and easy one that you can squeeze into your itinerary.

 Well-maintained stone paths.

 During the weekends, the trail tends to be packed with both locals and tourists so pick a weekday if you’re looking to avoid the crowds.

 Pro-tip: The best time to head to Xiangshan is in the evening, where you can watch the sun set behind the city.

 Time needed: 1 hour

-Getting there: Take the MRT to Xiangshan Station on the Red Line and walk out Exit 2.
+Getting there: Take the metro to Xiangshan Station on the Red Line and walk out Exit 2.
 The trailhead is a 10-minute walk away.
-You can follow the Google maps directions here.
+You can follow these Google maps directions.